scouten-archive/rx/README.md

 - RxElixir is _not_ well suited for processing large volumes of data, especially where parallel processing is advantageous.
-(The example used to introduce Flow, counting word frequency in a multi-gigabyte is far better suited to Flow than RxElixir.)
+(The example used to introduce Flow, counting word frequency in a multi-gigabyte file, is far better suited to Flow than RxElixir.)